 Ambler Savings Bank is here to help local businesses, both customers and non-customers, apply for PPP loans to help keep their business in operation during the pandemic.
 We are open for in-person appointments.
 Contact us today!

-- Businesses that received 2020 PPP loans may be eligible for a 2021 PPP loan.
+- Businesses that received 2020 PPP loans may be eligible for a 2021 second draw PPP loan.

-- Eligible businesses can borrow 2.5 times (certain businesses 3.5 times) their average monthly payroll cost.
+- Eligible businesses can borrower 2.5 times (certain businesses 3.5 times for their 2021 second draw PPP loan) their average monthly payroll cost.